Shropshire Hills Winter Discovery Tour

 Code: CSHCWPrint page

 Our Winter Discovery tours follow the same great formula as our popular Discovery Tours.
-On our Winter Discovery tour at the Shropshire Hills, the holiday programme is adjusted for the time of year and includes more indoor visits and a hot lunch served at a local pub or cafe included in the price.
+On our Winter Discovery Tour in the Shropshire Hills, the holiday programme is adjusted for the time of year and includes more indoor visits and lunch served at a local pub or cafe included in the price.

 - Enjoy the delights of Shrewsbury, Ironbridge Gorge and Powys Castle

 - Travel by mini-coach ensures a great small-group experience

 - Learn more about the history and landscape of the Shropshire Hills from our knowledgeable leader

 - High quality Full Board en-suite accommodation and excellent food in our country house

 - The services of our knowledgeable HF Holidays’ leader, ensuring you get the most from your holiday

 - Full-day excursions with all transport on touring days in a good-quality, comfortable mini-coach

 - Lunches in local pubs or cafes on each touring day